WixAce/DogBeePark/exampleSite/content/about.md

 ---
-title: "About"
+title: About
-description: "this is meta description"
+description: this is meta description
-draft: false

 ---
 {{< center >}}
 # About Page Is Coming Soon . . .
 {{</ center >}}